SRI-CSL/yices2/README.md

 # SRI Yices 2

-Yices 2 is a solver for [Satisfiability Modulo Theories](https://en.wikipedia.org/wiki/Satisfiability_modulo_theories) (SMT) problems.
+SRI Yices 2 is a solver for [Satisfiability Modulo Theories](https://en.wikipedia.org/wiki/Satisfiability_modulo_theories) (SMT) problems.
 Yices 2 can process input written in the SMT-LIB language, or in Yices' own specification language.
 We also provide a [C API](https://github.com/SRI-CSL/yices2/blob/master/src/include/yices.h)